U.S. Route 202 in Pennsylvania: Bucks County

 Upon reaching the unincorporated village of Lahaska, the two routes split, with US 202 heading east-northeast onto Lower York Road.
 The road passes between Peddler's Village to the north and the Penn's Purchase Factory Stores to the south, crossing Street Road into Solebury Township.
 The route runs past residential subdivisions before it heads east through a mix of fields and woods with some residential and commercial development.
 US 202 crosses Aquetong Road in the community of Aquetong and bends east-northeast through wooded areas.
 The road heads between residential areas to the north and businesses to the south, gaining a second southbound lane and then a median before coming to an intersection with the southern terminus of PA 179, which heads east (north) into the borough of New Hope.
 Here, the route turns northeast and becomes a two-lane undivided road, passing near more development as it heads through the northwest corner of New Hope.
 US 202 comes to a two-way ramp called US-202 Spur that heads east to provide access to PA 32, at which point US 202 curves north into Solebury Township and runs near development.
 The route turns east and becomes a four-lane freeway, reaching a southbound exit and northbound entrance with PA 32.
 US 202 has a southbound toll plaza and passes over the Delaware Canal and the Delaware River on the New Hope–Lambertville Toll Bridge, where it leaves Pennsylvania for New Jersey.

 History

-The Dekalb Pike portion of US 202 was originally chartered as a turnpike called the Norristown, Bridgeport, and King of Prussia Turnpike in 1848.
+The Dekalb Pike portion of US 202 was originally chartered in 1848 as the Norristown, Bridgeport, and King of Prussia Turnpike.
 Construction on the turnpike began in 1853 and shares for the turnpike company sold for $10 each.
-Investors of the turnpike did not receive a dividend until 1885; shortly after that, the Dekalb Pike was turned over to public control and the tolls were removed.
+Shortly after 1885, the turnpike was turned over to public control and the tolls were removed.

-Before the creation of the U.S. highway system, the route had been part of PA 29 between the Delaware state line and West Chester and PA 52 between West Chester and the New Jersey state line.
-US 122 was created in 1926, connecting US 22 at Whitehouse, New Jersey, with Wilmington, Delaware.
+Before the creation of the U.S. highway system, the route had been part of PA 29 between the Delaware state line and West Chester, and PA 52 between West Chester and the New Jersey state line.
+In 1926, the route was joined together under the designation of newly-created US 122, connecting US 22 at Whitehouse, New Jersey with US 13 in Wilmington, Delaware.

 In 1934, US 122 became part of US 202.

-US 202 followed a different alignment in Chester County before the freeway alignment was built.
-The former alignment had US 202 separating from US 322 and the West Chester Bypass onto Paoli Pike to Paoli, then overlapping US 30 in Paoli and then turning north on what later became PA 252.